 Definition

-Unsupervised learning is a machine learning paradigm where algorithms discover hidden patterns, structures, and relationships in data without using predefined labels or target outputs.
+Unsupervised learning is a fundamental machine learning paradigm where algorithms discover hidden patterns, structures, and relationships in data without using predefined labels or target outputs.
 The model learns to represent and organize data based on inherent similarities and differences, making it valuable for data exploration, feature learning, and pattern discovery.

 Examples: Customer segmentation, image compression, document organization, anomaly detection, recommendation systems.